 Enswick (Maps 3 and 4) A small village of about 120 people, living in 35 houses.
-They support themselves from fishing, sheep-farming, goats and collecting sea-birds' eggs.
+They support themselves from fishing, sheep-farming, goats and collecting seabirds' eggs.
 The odd pilot whale helps to supplement their existance.
 Any luxury items were imported by Telfior on the Tyger's Eye.
 There are a few shops but the villagers mainly rely on barter.

-The village is essentially Lawful Good, the people being good-natured and happy to volunteer information without thought of reward.
-They may even be puzzled and confused by the offer of large pribes.
+The village is essentially Lawful Good, the people being goodnatured and happy to volunteer information without thought of reward.
+They may even be puzzled and confused by the offer of large bribes.
 Very few of the villagers have seen magic performed and thus they will be in awe of spell-casters who practice their craft.
-Riotous behaviour will not be tolerated, but if the characters perform some ser-vice to the village, the inhabitants will be delighted.
-The following information can be gleaned by judicious plying with drinks or polite questioning: questioning:
+Riotous they will be in awe of spell-casters who practice their craft.
+Riotous behaviour will not be tolerated, but if the characters perform some service to the village, the inhabitants will be delighted.
+The following information can be gleaned by judicious plying with drinks or polite

 A. The Dark Leopard and Lord Silver became tenants of the island some twenty years ago and have been fair to the inhabitants.
 They preferred to live on the magical island of Rammas (just visible across the water from the village), and would return to Enswick occasionally to buy various essentials, as well as returning annually to collect a small tax.
 It is believed that they were undertaking mining operations on Rammas.
-Lord Silver is a white clad albino, aged about 55, and the Dark Leopard is a short, stocky, dark haired man clad in leopard skins, who carried a large sword.
+Lord Silver is a white clad albino, aged about 55, and the Dark Leopard is a short, stocky, dark-haired man clad in leopard skins, who carried a large sword.
 They were last seen over four months ago.

-B. Telfior used to call on the island regularly, but has not been seen in the vicinity for 18 months
+B. Telfior used to call on the island regularly, but has not been seen in the vicinity for 18 months.